 What happens if my email is compromised?

-If you are a victim of an email breach, your email address, along with other personal data, will be made publicly available.
+If you are a victim of an email leak, your email address, along with other personal data, will be made publicly available.

 Email and password leaks could lead to: